 2. I had a slow week, and didn't make any commission.
 Does that mean I work for free?

-No (assuming that you would otherwise be covered by the Fair Labor Standards Act (FLSA) or equivalent state laws discussed here, which means that your average hourly earnings for the week must equal $7.25 or higher.
+No. As long as you covered by the Fair Labor Standards Act (FLSA) or an equivalent state law, you must earn at least the hourly minimum wage, which nationally is $7.25.
 An employer cannot create a commission standard that is so low that it makes it impossible for you to be paid the minimum wage when your weekly pay is averaged by the number of hours worked.

 If your p"ay including commission is below the minimum wage, then your employer is required to make up the difference.
 For example, if during a slow period, your commission averages only $2.50 per hour you work, your employer must pay you an additional $4.75 per hour to make up the difference, so that you receive the $7.25 minimum wage.